royboy789/Angular-Wordpress-Theme/readme.md

 WordPress Angular Theme
 =========================
 This is the [royboy789](http://www.roysivan.com)'s AngularJS WordPress theme.
-Now in version 6 of awesomeness.
+Version 7.

 NEW VERSION - 7.0
 =================